TapwaveZodiac/novelaiUKB/docs/Generation-Settings.md

 Lowering the value makes the thresholds for cutting off tokens harsher.
 Increasing it loosens the thresholds, allowing for more tokens.

+### CFG Scale

+**Classifier Free Guidance** is a type of [guidance](https://arxiv.org/abs/2306.17806) which relies on a "negative prompt".
+You may have noticed something similar in the image generation part of NovelAI with "Unwanted Content".
+The implementation is comparable but not identical, for text.
+Using CFG at all will double generation time.
+You do not need to provide a negative prompt, but if you do, write something that is completely in the wrong style and uses words you don't want to see.
+Effectively, your negative prompt should be the antithesis of your actual writing.
+The stronger the **Scale** parameter, the stronger the guidance.

 ### Change Settings Order

 ![image](https://github.com/TapwaveZodiac/novelaiUKB/assets/35267604/9f968541-c864-4266-9e63-7737f7e94ba8)